technikate/wsa-labs/_posts/2023-04-05-reflected-XSS-lab.md

 ---
 title: >
-  Solution to Lab: Reflected XSS into HTML context with nothing encoded
+  Solution to `Reflected XSS into HTML context with nothing encoded`
 ---

 The following is a solution to [Lab: Reflected XSS into HTML context with nothing encoded](https://portswigger.net/web-security/cross-site-scripting/reflected/lab-html-context-nothing-encoded).